Divide and Conquer: High-Resolution Industrial Anomaly Detection via Memory Efficient Tiled Ensemble: Results

-Primarily, the latency overhead stems from the time needed to transfer individual models to GPU and back, which does not affect throughput as significantly since the model's time on GPU is better utilized.
+\textbf{Latency and throughput.} The latency and throughput are presented in~\Cref{fig:timing}.
+The low throughput and high latency of ENS4 and ENS9 can be attributed to the increased computational complexity of these setups (\Cref{ap:param}) and show that the performance advantage of the tiled ensemble comes at the cost of an increased runtime.
+The latency overhead likely stems from the time needed to transfer individual models to GPU and back, which does not affect throughput as significantly since the model's time on GPU is better utilized.
 For some models like Patchcore, the throughput of a 4-tiled ensemble exceeds that of a single model processing an equivalent resolution.
-The preliminary studies showed that the time needed for tiled ensemble inference on GPU still outperforms the inference of a single model with increased resolution on CPU in terms of latency by around 4 times, and in terms of throughput by around 80 times. \FloatBarrier
+The preliminary studies showed that the time needed for tiled ensemble inference on GPU still outperforms the inference of a single model with increased resolution on CPU in terms of latency by around 4 times, and in terms of throughput by around 80 times.
+The training time of all setups is presented in \Cref{ap:time}.